zjunlp/KnowAgent/README.md

 python train/ALFWorld_reformat.py --input_path trajs/KnowAgentALFWorld_llama-2-13b.jsonl --output_path train/datas
 ```

-For subsequent iterations, before running `traj_reformat.sh`, it's necessary to perform Knowledge-Based Trajectory Filtering and Merging using `traj_merge_and_filter.sh`:
+For subsequent iterations, it is essential to perform Knowledge-Based Trajectory Filtering and Merging before running the trajectory reformatting script.
+You can achieve this using `traj_merge_and_filter.sh`:

 ```
 python trajs/traj_merge_and_filter.py \